almog-altman/AVLTree/README.md

 # AVLTree
 Implementation of an AVLTree – Data Structures

-We implemented all the relevant functions of an AVLTree, in Java.
+We implemented all the relevant functions of an AVL tree, in Java.